 - Repeat step 3 until the timer goes off.

-Try this every day for 5 days and notice which of the three obstacles come up for you.
-These roadblocks happen to all of us, you’re not alone!
+Try this every day for 5 days and notice which of the three obstacles arise.
+These roadblocks happen to all of us.
+You’re not alone!

 The best return on investment (ROI) from meditation practice can show up off the mat when you aren’t practicing.
 When the mind is flexible, open, and clear, it can prepare for anything.
-If you’re looking to get started, I invite you to join us here.
+If you want to get started, I invite you to join us here.